Why the 2-3% Body Weight Rule Fails (And What to Use Instead)

 The 2-3% rule acts as a convenient guess for medium-sized dogs.
 However, biological scaling proves that as your dog grows larger, their energy efficiency increases significantly.

 A Chihuahua burns massive energy just to maintain body heat.
+A free raw dog food calculator that scales by metabolic weight catches this where flat percent rules miss it.
 It requires a much higher percentage of its body weight in food than a Great Dane.

 The problem is linear math applied to non-linear biology.
 Percent rules can underfeed small dogs and mislead you in large dogs.
 Use calorie estimates as a starting point, then course-correct with body condition and weekly trends.